 FAQs on Alice Winocour’s process

-Alice Winocour has collaborated with the same core group of people on all of her features: editor Julien Lacheray, cinematographer Georges Lechaptois, costume designer Pascaline Chavanne, and sound mixer Marc Doisne.
-She has also co-written the scripts for her two most recent films with Jean-Stéphane Bron.
+Alice Winocour has collaborated with the same core group of people on all of her features: editor Julien Lacheray, cinematographer Georges Lechaptois (who did not shoot Revoir Paris), costume designer Pascaline Chavanne (who was replaced by Caroline Speith for Revoir Paris), and sound mixer Marc Doisne.
+Jean-Stéphane Bron contributed to the Disorder, Proxima, and Revoir Paris scripts.
+Couture will be her third collaboration with production designer Florian Sanson.

-For the leading roles in all of her features, Alice Winocour has gravitated towards actors who are very physical in their performance, who are interested in exploring stories of traumatized bodies.
+For the leading roles in all of her features, Alice Winocour has gravitated towards actors who are very physical in their performances, who are interested in exploring stories of traumatized bodies.

 Alice Winocour grew up watching body horror films by David Cronenberg, and she cites his work as an inspiration for all of her films.